-First, the term “evidence-based” has been defined separately, and differently, by many fields.
-In their summary of the history of the term, Cook et al. (2009) tell us that the use of evidence-based treatments was first advocated by the medical field in the 1990s.
-Since then, fields such as clinical psychology, occupational therapy, special education (Travers, 2016), and many others have developed their own standards for defining what constitutes an evidence-based treatment or intervention.
+First, the term “evidence-based” has been defined separately and differently by many fields.
+In their summary of the history of the term, Cook, Tankersley, and Landrum (2009) tell us that the advocacy and use of evidence-based treatments first began in the medical field in the 1990s.
+Since then, many other fields (e.g., clinical psychology, occupational therapy, special education) have developed their own standards for defining what constitutes evidence-based treatments or interventions.

-We mention this to point out that while “evidence-based” is a well-defined term within fields, it is not yet well-defined across fields.
-Moreover, the coding systems indicating the quality and amount of evidence for a particular intervention are also different (with differing standards for research design methods, number of studies needed, size of effect, etc).
-Further, as Odom et al. (2005) point out in their discussion of research design methods, the vast variability in function even among individuals with the same diagnosis or classification makes it difficult to establish equivalent groups, to specify clearly for which individuals particular treatments are effective, and most importantly, in what environmental context these treatments may be effective.
+We mention this to point out that while “evidence-based” is a well-defined term within each of these fields, it is not yet well-defined across them.
+Moreover, the coding systems indicating the quality and amount of evidence for a particular intervention are different, with differing standards for research design methods, number of studies needed, size of effect, etc. As Odom et al. (2005) point out, research on individuals with disabilities is uniquely difficulty due to the variability in function among individuals with the same diagnosis or classification, which makes it very difficult to establish equivalent groups, to specify clearly for which individuals particular treatments are effective, and most importantly, the specific contexts in which treatments may be effective.

 All of this variability makes it difficult for the average consumer (parents) to compare interventions across fields or to understand how different treatment modalities might complement (or oppose) each other.

-Rather than utilizing one or two evidence-based or non-evidence-based treatments, the FHC uses an interdisciplinary approach, incorporating a diversity of interventions across fields that, taken together, are designed to address development in cognitive, communicative, sensorimotor and physiological areas.
-Therefore, it is much more accurate to characterize our model and approach as evidence-based practice (EBP) as defined by Torres et al. (2012) and similarly by Slocum et al. (2014).
+Rather than utilizing one or two evidence-based or non-evidence-based treatments, the Family Hope Center takes an interdisciplinary approach, incorporating a diversity of interventions across fields.
+Taken together, these interventions are designed to comprehensively address development in cognitive, communicative, sensorimotor and physiological areas.
+Therefore, it is much more accurate to characterize our model and approach as evidence-based practice (EBP) as defined by Torres, Farley, and Cook (2012) and similarly by Slocum et al. (2014).

 Torres et al. and Slocum et al. define EBP as a complex decision-making process that relies on both clinical expertise and sensitivity to the values, needs, and capacities of the parents and children involved in the interventions designed by practitioners.
-Thus, EBP is not a list of empirically proven treatments.
-Instead, it is a framework from which clinicians use multiple factors (research being foremost) to decide on a treatment course.
-In doing so, evidence should be analyzed according to whether it fits the individual characteristics of a child and family, the functional abilities parents are interested in improving, and the environment (for our purposes, the home) in which the intervention will take place.
+Thus, EBP is not a list of empirically proven treatments, rather a framework from which clinicians use multiple factors (research being foremost) to decide on a treatment course.
+In doing so, evidence must be analyzed according to whether it fits the individual characteristics of a child and family, the functional abilities parents are interested in improving, and the environment (for our purposes, the home) in which the intervention will take place.

-Thus, as Slocum et al. defines it, evidence-based practice is a complex, dynamic, and nuanced decision-making process that involves integrating multiple interventions (and therapies) but also assessment, evaluation, and the consideration of the values and input of key stakeholders (parents) in the development of an appropriate treatment plan (2014).
+In this context, evidence-based practice is a dynamic and nuanced decision-making process involving the integration of multiple interventions with assessment, evaluation, and the consideration of the values and input of families in the development of an appropriate treatment plan (Slocum et al., 2014).
 Importantly, this process relies on an integration of the best available evidence with clinical experience and the value systems of the families being served.

-These principles much more accurately define the philosophical and clinical approach of the FHC.
-Moreover, at all times, the FHC and the treatment plans we utilize are subject to rigorous, transparent, and objective therapeutic outcome measures (WeeFIM) as part of the dynamic process of treatment design — a continuous data-driven monitoring process whereby our protocols and therapeutic approaches are updated and modified at regular intervals.
+These principles much more accurately define the philosophical and clinical approach of the Family Hope Center.
+Moreover, at all times, our clinical practice and the treatment plans we utilize are subject to rigorous, transparent, and objective therapeutic outcome measures (WeeFIM) as part of the dynamic process of treatment design – a continuous data-driven monitoring process whereby our protocols and therapeutic approaches are updated and modified at regular intervals.

 Slocum, T. A., Detrich, R., Wilczynski, S. M., Spencer, T. D., Lewis, T., & Wolfe, K. (2014).
 The evidence-based practice of applied behavior analysis.
 The Behavior Analyst, 37(1), 41-56.